-These are examples of magazine style blogs using the Headway theme:
+These are examples of blogs I have designed/created using Thrive and Headway themes:

 |“I asked Alice to set up a blog site to include all the bells and whistles.
 I also wanted to attract guest bloggers.
 Meeting Alice was the answer to my prayers!
 Alice understood my concept from the outset and delivered exactly what I wanted well within the agreed timescale.
 In addition, her WordPress tuition was thoroughly engaging, informative and enjoyable.
 She was a delight to work with.
 Highly recommended.”|

 |“Alice designed my website for me.
 I am very pleased with the result and now have a website with the look I wanted to achieve.
 I am now proud of my website.
 Alice was patient as we went through several iterations to obtain the final result and included a design for my company logo.
 She also gave me a training session to enable me to edit and have control of the site content.
 I have no hesitation in recommending Alice.”|